caleorourke/skim/index.md

 indent_size = 4
 ```

-Sublime Text users can configure these settings manually by opening <samp>Preferences > Settings - User</samp>, inserting the lines below, and saving your settings.
+Sublime Text users can configure these settings manually by opening `Preferences > Settings - User`, inserting the lines below, and saving your settings.

 ```
 "translate_tabs_to_spaces": true,